 - SPA assists with attack detection.
 The first packet to an SDP gateway must be a SPA packet.
 If a gateway receives any other type of packet, it should be viewed and treated as an attack.
 Therefore, the SPA enables the SDP to identify an attack based on a single malicious packet.

-For a general overview of zero trust concepts and project such as software-defined perimeter, you can check out my course on ZERO TRUST NETWORKING: THE BIG PICTURE.
+For a general overview of zero trust concepts and projects such as software-defined perimeter, you can check out my course on ZERO TRUST NETWORKING: THE BIG PICTURE.
 If you would like more specifics on Single Packet Authorization (SPA) and how it relates to Software-Defined Perimeter (SDP), please see my other Zero Trust course on SOFTWARE-DEFINED-PERIMETER (SDP)